jamesponddotco/awesome-privacy-front-ends/README.md

 - [Nitter](https://github.com/zedeus/nitter) - A free and open source alternative Twitter front-end focused on privacy and performance. `Nim/AGPL-3.0`.

 **[⬆ back to top](#contents)**

+### Ultimate Guitar

+- [freetar](https://github.com/kmille/freetar) - An alternative front-end for ultimate-guitar.com with a simple design.
+No ads or pop-ups. `Python/GPL-3.0`.

 ### Urban Dictionary